johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

   percentiles([3,4,5,6,9,10], [25,75], {"output_array_not_map":true}) is [4, 9]

-Use "interpolate_linearly" (or shorthand "il") to do linear interpolation -- note this produces ,error on string inputs:
+Use "interpolate_linearly" (or shorthand "il") to do linear interpolation -- note this produces error values on string inputs:

   percentiles([3,4,5,6,9,10], [25,75], {"interpolate_linearly":true}) is { "25": 4.25, "75": 8.25 }

 The percentiles function always sorts its inputs before computing percentiles.
-If you know your input is already sorted -- see also the sort_collection function -- then computation will be faster on large input if you pass in "array_is_sorted":
+If you know your input is already sorted -- see also the sort_collection function -- then computation will be faster on large input if you pass in "array_is_sorted" (shorthand: "ais":

   x = [6,5,9,10,4,3]
-  percentiles(x, [25,75], {"array_is_sorted":true}) gives { "25": 5, "75": 4 } which is incorrect
+  percentiles(x, [25,75], {"ais":true}) gives { "25": 5, "75": 4 } which is incorrect
   x = sort_collection(x)
-  percentiles(x, [25,75], {"array_is_sorted":true}) gives { "25": 4, "75": 9 } which is correct
+  percentiles(x, [25,75], {"ais":true}) gives { "25": 4, "75": 9 } which is correct

 You can also leverage this feature to compute percentiles on a sort of your choosing.
 For example:

   Non-sorted input:

-    x = splitax("the quick brown fox jumped loquaciously over the lazy dogs", " ") x is: ["the", "quick", "brown", "fox", "jumped", "loquaciously", "over", "the", "lazy", "dogs"] Percentiles are taken over the original positions of the words in the array -- "dogs" is last and hence appears as p99:
+    x = splitax("the quick brown fox jumped loquaciously over the lazy dogs", " ") x is: ["the", "quick", "brown", "fox", "jumped", "loquaciously", "over", "the", "lazy", "dogs"]

+  Percentiles are taken over the original positions of the words in the array -- "dogs" is last and hence appears as p99:

     percentiles(x, [50, 99], {"oa":true, "ais":true}) gives ["loquaciously", "dogs"]

   With sorting done inside percentiles, "the" is alphabetically last and is therefore the p99:

     percentiles(x, [50, 99], {"oa":true}) gives ["loquaciously", "the"]

   With default sorting done outside percentiles, the same:

     x = sort(x) # or x = sort_collection(x)
     x is: ["brown", "dogs", "fox", "jumped", "lazy", "loquaciously", "over", "quick", "the", "the"] percentiles(x, [50, 99], {"oa":true, "ais":true}) gives ["loquaciously", "the"] percentiles(x, [50, 99], {"oa":true}) gives ["loquaciously", "the"]

   Now sorting by word length, "loquaciously" is longest and hence is the p99:

     x = sort(x, func(a,b) { return strlen(a) <=> strlen(b) } )
     x is: ["fox", "the", "the", "dogs", "lazy", "over", "brown", "quick", "jumped", "loquaciously"] percentiles(x, [50, 99], {"oa":true, "ais":true})